VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 #### Optimization #1

-Most of the time, there are plenty of seats available for a conference and Registrants are not competing for the last few that are available.
+Most of the time, there are plenty of seats available for a conference and Registrants do not have to compete with each other to reserve seats.
-It is only for a brief time that Registrants are competing for the last few seats.
+It is only for a brief time, as the conference beomes close to selling out, that Registrants do end up competing for the last few available seats.

 If there are plenty of available seats for the conference then there is a minimal risk that a Registrant will get as far as the Payment screen